 The economy of Corwell is second only to the Kingdom of Callidyrr in the Moonshae Isles, but while Callidyrr relies upon trade from outside the Moonshae Isles (with merchant ships from Waterdeep, Amn, and Baldur’s Gate arriving regularly to trade), Corwell profits more from internal trade with the likes of Moray, Norland, Oman, Snowdown and Callidyrr.

 Foreign merchants do sometimes visit Corwell, Calishites stopping at Moray sometimes stop at Caer Corwell hoping to acquire the exotic goods the Moonshae Isles are renowned for.
-Merchants from Amn, Waterdeep and (more rarely due to past hostilities) Baldur’s Gate sometimes stop at one of the Baillen on the Kingsbay on their way north or south.
+Merchants from Amn, Waterdeep and Baldur’s Gate (although this is more rare due to past hostilities) sometimes stop at one of the Baillen on the Kingsbay on their way north or south.

 Moray, Snowdown, and Callidyrr are major trading partners with Corwell, and the smaller trading companies of the ffolk stop almost every day for trade (thankfully the trade wars of the recent past have long since subsided).
 A few of the more established trading companies (like Greystone Trading) perform a circuit trade around the Sea of Moonshae stopping at each of the islands to trade goods and information.